 The Church

 The Church is the assembly of those whom God calls and gathers in Christ to form one People.
 She unites believers in one same faith, one baptism and one life received from God, and joins them to Christ as to their head.
-Christ himself founded her and promised her to endure until the end: “You are Peter, and on this rock I will build my Church, and the gates of hell shall not prevail against her.”
+Christ himself founded her and promised her to endure until the end: “You are Peter, and on this rock I will build my Church, and the gates of hell shall not prevail against it.”
 Matthew 16:18

 Founded by Christ